q) Provisions, contingent liabilities and contingent asset Provisions

 There are no transactions and disclosures to be made both for the year under report and the previous year presented, in respect of the following accounting standards:

-Ind AS-102 - Share Payment, Ind AS-103 - Business Combinations, Ind AS-104-Insurance Contracts, Ind AS-106-Exploration for and evaluation of Mineral Resources, Ind AS-110-Consolidated Financial Statements, Ind AS-111-Joint Arrangements, Ind AS-112-Discloure of Interest in other Entities, Ind AS-114-Regulatory Deferral Accounts, Ind AS-20-Accounting for Govt Grants and Disclosure of Govt Assistance, Ind AS-27-Separate Financial Statement, Ind AS-28-Investment in Associates and Joint Ventures, Ind AS-29-Financial Reporting in Hyperinflationary Economies and Ind AS-41-Agriculture.
+Ind AS-102 - Share Payment, Ind AS-103 - Business Combinations, Ind AS-117/104-Insurance Contracts, Ind AS-106-Exploration for and evaluation of Mineral Resources, Ind AS-110-Consolidated Financial Statements, Ind AS-111-Joint Arrangements, Ind AS-112-Discloure of Interest in other Entities, Ind AS-114- Regulatory Deferral Accounts, Ind AS-20-Accounting for Govt Grants and Disclosure of Govt Assistance, Ind AS-27-Separate Financial Statement, Ind AS-28-Investment in Associates and Joint Ventures, Ind AS29-Financial Reporting in Hyperinflationary Economies and Ind AS-41-Agriculture.

 The Company’s main business segments namely “Textile” and “Rental services” meet the reportable segment thresholds given in Ind AS 108 “Operating Segments” and hence disclosed respectively.
 This reporting complies with the IndAS segment reporting principle.

 The Company has discontinued its Textile operations and informed the exchanges on August 31, 2023.
-Hence the Revenue and Profit/Loss arising from such Discontinued operations (Textile Activity) are disclosed as “Discontinued Operations”.
-Consequently, the Revenue and Profit/Loss arising from such Discontinued operations (Textile activity) relating to the entire period from April 01,2023 to March 31,2024 are disclosed as Discontinued Operations relating to the year ended March 31, 2024.
-Accordingly, the Company has re-presented the comparable information by segregating the Operations that the company is continuing and the operations that have been discontinued by the end of March 31,2024.
-The Break-up of Profit/Loss from discontinued operations for the year ended March 31, 2024 along with re-presentated comparitive information for the year ended March 31,2023 is given below:
+Hence the Revenue and Profit/Loss arising from such Discontinued operations (Textile Activity) are disclosed as “Discontinued Operations” in the financial results.
+The Revenue and Profit/Loss arising from such Discontinued operations (Textile activity) relating to the entire period from April 01,2024 to March 31,2025 are disclosed as Discontinued Operations in the financial results along with the comparative informations.

 Ind AS 113 specifies following valuation techniques to measure fair values: